Rowdy Tellez Player Props: Brewers vs. Mets

 Mets Pitching Rankings (2022)

-- The Mets pitching staff led MLB last season with a collective 9.8 strikeouts per nine innings.
+- The Mets pitching staff led the league last season with a collective 9.8 strikeouts per nine innings.

-- Scherzer (1-0) gets the starting nod for the Mets, his second this season.
+- Peterson (0-1) takes the mound for the Mets to make his second start this season.

-- The right-hander last appeared on Thursday against the Miami Marlins, when he went six innings, allowing three earned runs while giving up four hits.
+- In his most recent time out on Friday, the lefty tossed five innings against the Miami Marlins, giving up one earned run while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.